-2. Fill the frame
+2. Fill The Frame

 This rule is very useful in portrait photography.
 Apply it to create better compositions.

-7. Repeated elements
+7. Repeated Elements

-10. Rule of thirds
+10. Rule Of Thirds

-12. The negative space
+12. The Negative Space

-The former content front and back of a photo is important.
-The important thing in the front and in the background is that there is too much detail to distract the viewer’s eye to the center of interest.
+The front and back of a photo are both important aspects.
+The important thing about the foreground and the background is that there is too much detail that distracts the viewer’s eyes.
 The best tool we have for the difference between the front and back of our photos is the depth of field.
-Thanks to the aperture we use when taking pictures, get more or less clearly in the background.
+Thanks to the aperture we use when taking pictures, the background won’t stand out as much.

 14. Framing Nature

-15. Curves in S
+15. Curves In S